ShawnWintIT/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src=https://i.imgur.com/13YzSfe.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create two Virtual Machines, one will be microsoft 10 and the other will be linx 20.04.
+Create two Virtual Machines, one will be microsoft 10 and the other will be linux 20.04.
 Once created, connect to your Windows 10 virtual machine & install Wireshark.
 </p>
 <br />